 In your comments on the draft decision you indicate your intention to re-evaluate the category approach for the aquatic toxicity endpoints.
-You propose to complete first the requirements on short-term aquatic studies for Sodium cumene sulphonate (EC No. 239-854-6) (requests 5-7), as well as for the other category members.
+You propose to complete first the requirements on short-term aquatic studies for the registered substance (requests 5-7), as well as for the other category members.
 You will successively update the read-across justification based on the new and existing short-term aquatic toxicity data with the category members (or their corresponding acids).
 If also long-term aquatic studies need to be conducted (requests 8-9), you propose to choose the "representative substance(s)" to be tested based on the updated read-across justification.

 ECHA has addressed under requests 8-9 below your comments related to the necessity to conduct the long-term toxicity testing on aquatic invertebrates and on fish using an Integrated Testing Strategy (ITS).